Skip to main content Skip to accessibility

 Before your import arrives in Jersey you need to:

-1. apply and meet the conditions of the required licence for either pet or captive birds:
+1. complete and meet the conditions of the application below to import pet birds or captive birds from the EU

 2. meet the customs requirements on imports